Biden projected to win Florida and Illinois primaries, with polls set to close soon in Arizona

 Joe Biden has decisively won the delegate-rich Florida and Illinois primaries, Fox News projects, further cementing the former vice president as the dominant frontrunner in the race for the Democratic presidential nomination over rival Bernie Sanders.

+Polls will close in Arizona, which has 67 delegates to offer, at 10 p.m.
+ET.
+Together, the contests are likely to only add to the pressure on Sanders to reconsider his presence in the race.
+Last week, he vowed to press on after a string of defeats, signaling he wants to continue to pressure Biden to embrace more progressive policies.

+In Florida, a key swing state in the general election, Sanders was walloped.

-Biden was ahead of Sanders in Florida by a massive margin of 943,927 votes to 350,130 with 82 percent of precincts reporting.
+Biden was ahead in the state by a massive margin of 61.5 percent to 22.7 percent, with 82 percent of precincts reporting.
 The rout was somewhat expected, with the state's sizable Cuban- and Venezuelan-American population largely resistant to Sanders' democratic socialist politics and many voters angered after he defended former Cuban dictator Fidel Castro's literacy programs.

+Twenty percent of Democratic primary voters in the Florida primary were Hispanic -– a group that typically has been a strength for Sanders.
+Six-in-ten voted for Biden, who received approximately two-thirds of the vote among Puerto Ricans and almost six-in-ten among Cubans, according to the Fox News Voter Analysis.

-Despite ongoing concerns about the coronavirus, seniors made up more than one-third of the electorate in Florida – the highest portion in any primary surveyed this year, according to Fox News Voter Analysis.
+Despite ongoing concerns about the coronavirus, seniors made up more than one-third of the electorate in Florida – the highest portion in any primary surveyed this year, the Fox News Voter Analysis showed.
 Biden easily won voters over the age of 65, with almost eight-in-ten supporting him.

-Florida and Illinois will award 219 and 155 pledged delegates, respectively.
-Polls will close in Arizona, which has 67 delegates to offer, at 10 p.m.
-ET.
+Meanwhile, Trump easily clinched the Republican presidential nomination with wins in the Illinois and Florida Republican primaries, officially dashing the hopes of any of the extreme long-shot candidates who challenged him in that primary.

-A total of 441 delegates was at stake on Tuesday, and the big question was whether the coronavirus would affect turnout at the polls.
+A total of 441 delegates was at stake in the Democratic primary on Tuesday, and the big question was whether the coronavirus would affect turnout at the polls.
 Some early indications were that turnout in Florida actually may have been higher than 2016 figures.

-Biden is moving closer to securing the Democratic presidential nomination but faced the possibility of a setback if the older voters who tend to support him didn't show up.
+Biden is moving closer to securing the Democratic presidential nomination but had faced the possibility of a setback if the older voters who tend to support him didn't show up.
 Sanders, meanwhile, couldn't afford to lose support from young voters who have been his most loyal supporters.
+In the end, Biden did not appear to suffer any measurable loss of support.

-Problems related to the virus scare reportedly popped up across the country, including in Florida, the biggest delegate prize of the evening.
+Problems related to the virus scare still reportedly popped up across the country, including in Florida, the biggest delegate prize of the evening.

 In Okaloosa County on the Panhandle, two dozen poll workers dropped out, leaving supervisors scrambling to find replacements.